kc8/ImageCropper.Forms/README.md

 This package includes iOS10.
 If there are build issues with iOS 10 please refer to the original repo or submit a PR/issue.

+### Changes include

-Changes include: updating to Xamarian.Android.28.0.03 and changing package management to a reference style
+- updating to Xamarian.Android.28.0.03 and changing package management to a reference style
+- Throw some exceptions rather then just silently fail/crash
+- Corrected and update the iOS and Android demos
+- Tested on iOS 14.3
+- Await/async added for iOS and Android

+Future Ideas: support for UWP, add more errors/exception handling, ability to cleanup cache files

 # ImageCropper.Forms